Gera1313/logo-svg/README.md

-# Object-oriented Programming: SVG Logo Maker
+# SVG Logo Maker

-## The Task
+## The Project

-The task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
+My project is about a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a `.svg` file.
+This will test my Object-oriented Programming skills and put them into practice.

 ### User Story